A Home Gym You’ll Actually Use

 Super Saver Option: You can make homemade med balls with a basketball skin and some sand as well!!
 Tons of info on the CrossFit forums about this

-Dumbbells – I get a lot more out of kettlebells, a barbells and a sandbag than dumbbells, but if you enjoy dumbbell training and have the space, then you could look at buying a set of hex dumbbells (this is what I bought for my CrossFit gym) or a space-saving PowerBlocks style set.
+Dumbbells – I get a lot more out of kettlebells, a barbells and a sandbag than dumbbells, but if you enjoy dumbbell training and have the space, then you could look at buying a set of hex dumbbells (this is what I bought for my CrossFit gym and what I have a small set of at home) or a space-saving PowerBlocks style set.

 Concept 2 Rower – The Model D with PM5 is the champion here, there is no substitute for C2.
 This is the same rower that I have at home.
 I chose only one piece of cardio equipment for my small home gym and it’s this.
 All other activities and I’ll train outside (swimming, biking, running, XC skiing, etc.)